Drug Overdose Claims 66 Lives in Himachal Pradesh Over Three Years

-Himachal Pradesh is facing a drug crisis, with 66 overdose deaths in three years and thousands of NDPS cases, prompting government action through law enforcement, asset confiscation, and rehabilitation programs.
+Himachal Pradesh grapples with a concerning rise in drug overdose deaths, prompting government action through stricter enforcement, awareness campaigns, and rehabilitation programs to combat drug abuse and trafficking.

 Key Points

-- 66 people in Himachal Pradesh died from drug overdoses between 2023 and January 2026, with the highest number of deaths occurring in 2024.
+- 66 people in Himachal Pradesh died from drug overdose between 2023 and January 2026, highlighting a serious drug abuse problem.

-- Over 6,246 cases have been registered under the NDPS Act in the past three years, with a significant portion related to 'Chitta' (adulterated heroin).
+- Over 6,246 cases have been registered under the NDPS Act in the past three years, with a significant number related to 'chitta' (adulterated heroin).

-- The Himachal Pradesh government is confiscating assets of drug traffickers and has established a state-level National Coordination Centre (NCORD) to combat drug abuse.
+- The Himachal Pradesh government is confiscating assets of drug traffickers and has established an anti-narcotics task force to combat drug abuse.

-- A toll-free number (112) and a 'Drug-Free Himachal' mobile application have been launched to gather information and raise awareness about drug-related activities.
+- Initiatives like the 'Drug-Free Himachal' mobile app, toll-free number 112, and 'Disha Centres' are being used to raise awareness and provide counselling to addicts.

-- 109 'Disha Centres' are now operational across Himachal Pradesh, providing counselling services to addicts.
+- Preventive detention orders have been issued against 125 people under the PITNDPS Act as part of the state's efforts to prevent illicit drug trafficking.

 A total of 66 people died due to drug overdose in the past three years in Himachal Pradesh from 2023 till January 31, 2026, Chief Minister Sukhvinder Singh Sukhu informed the Assembly in a written reply on Tuesday.